 - Version control: Git, GitHub and GitLab

 - Unittest

-- · Continuous integration
+- Continuous integration

-- · Python virtual environments/conda
+- Python virtual environments/conda

 - Docker

-- · Benchmarks
+- Benchmarks

-13.2 Code organization
+11.1.2 Code Organisation

-There are 3 main categories of repositories:
+There are 3 main categories of repos:

-- The SimPhoNy repository contains the core the SimPhoNy Open Simulation Platform, that the wrappers depend on. - Each wrapper is in its own repository on GitHub or GitLab, mimicking the wrapper-development repository. - docs holds the source for this documentation.
+- The SimPhoNy repository contains the nucleus of SimPhoNy, the base on which the wrappers build. - Each wrapper will be in its own repository on GitHub or GitLab, mimicking wrapper_development. - docs holds the source for this documentation.